 - National park – although the park takes up half of the island's area, it is a wonderful place to explore and observe the island's native fauna and flora.
 The lush foliage and rolling mountains are truly a stunning sight.

-- Waterfalls – there are stunning waterfalls only 8 meter (26 feet) from Duong Dong, the capital of the island.
+- Waterfalls – there are stunning waterfalls only 8 km (5 Miles) from Duong Dong, the capital of the island.

 - Dinh Cau Rock – just by the Duong Dong harbor, Cau temple is a rock formation where local fishermen pray to the Sea Goddess, Thien Hau before embarking on a fishing trip.
 There are a Buddhist shrine and colored lighthouse that makes the scene even more interesting.